Hermès: The Axel Dumas era

 In March 2022, after the beginning of the Russo-Ukrainian War, Hermès announced the suspension of its activities in Russia.
 About 60 employees were affected across three stores.
 In 2024, Hermès' net profit reached €4.6 billion, with a 40.5% operating margin.
 Sales growth spanned all regions, totaling €15.2 billion.
 Analysts suggest this resilience is due to Hermès impeccable brand image, storytelling, and positioning, as well as citing the broader consumer interest in "quiet luxury".
 Hermès presented "Hermès in the Making," a traveling exhibition across France, showcasing its artisanal craftsmanship.
 Also in 2023, the company won a copyright lawsuit against American artist Mason Rothschild, who replicated and sold the Birkin bag as an NFT collection.
 In the same year, the group announced four new production sites in France: Espagnac, Loupes, Riom, and Charleville-Mézières.

-In April 2025, Hermès announced plans to increase product prices in the United States starting May 1, citing new tariffs imposed by the Trump administration as the cause.
-The move came as the company reported €4.1 billion in revenue for Q1 2025, a 7.2% year-over-year increase that fell short of analysts' expectations.
-Despite the softer results, Hermès surpassed LVMH to become the world’s most valuable luxury group.
+In 2025, the group's revenue reached 16 billion euros, with a net profit of 5 billion euros.

-In October 2025, British designer Grace Wales Bonner was officially announced as Hermès’ Creative Director of Men’s Ready-to-Wear.
+In October 2025, British designer Grace Wales Bonner was announced as Hermès' creative director of men's ready-to-wear.
 She is set to present her first collection for the brand in January 2027.